There are direct flights to Granada airport on the following routes 2-3 times a week. Schedules vary by season, so check the airlines’ websites.

 From Granada airport, there is a shuttle bus service to various points in the city centre.
 This leaves from outside the terminal building after the arrival of each flight and costs 3 Euros one-way.
 In the other direction, buses go to the airport approximately once an hour.
 For more information, see here.

-From Málaga airport, you can take a suburban train to the central Málaga María Zambrano bus and rail station, then change to a Granada-bound coach.
+From Málaga airport, there are a few direct buses a day to Granada.
+You can also take a suburban train to the central Málaga María Zambrano bus and rail station, then change to a Granada-bound coach.
 The train station at the airport is well signposted and trains go every half hour – see here for the timetable.
 Málaga-Granada coaches are operated by Alsa, see above.